Laura10101/contractor-tax-calculator/README.md

 - Be able to update the tax rates for an existing country
 - Be able to log in easily and securely

-## Branding
-The aim of this site was to appear professional, accurate and trustworthy with good levels of contrast to satisfy optimal UX design.
-As a result the following colour scheme was used:

-(colours TBC!!!!)

-As this is an entirely new site, I do not have any demographic data about the expected users.
-Once the site is in use data will be collected and demographic assumptions will be revised.
-The colour scheme could then be changed if it was felt necessary.

-## Complexities
+## Challenges Faced
 Tax ranges and limits are specified in the currency of the jurisdiction.
 This site is currently aimed at UK residents so will only take income in GBP for the time being.
 Since currencies change all the time, we will need to plug into a currency conversion site to get an up to date conversion, or manually enter the currency conversion rates but then they will go out of date quickly.
 We need to convert the GBP income into the currency of the jurisdiction (UAED, SD) and then convert it back to GBP using the same conversion rate after the calculation is done.
 So if we take a rate from a live site we will want to save that rate somewhere until the conversion back is completed, rather than using 2 different rates.

 The project is dependent upon the calculations being accurate.
 Therefore research was a critical aspect of this project and my legal background was very useful.
 With more time, more jurisdictions could be added to the calculator but as a one-person project I limited it to 6 jurisdictions to keep the scope of the project reasonable.
 The admin user will need to keep the information up to date for the calculator to continue to be accurate over time.

-## Additions with more time
+## UX

+### Colour Scheme
+The aim of this site was to appear professional, accurate and trustworthy with good levels of contrast to satisfy optimal UX design.
+As a result the following colour scheme was used:

+(colours TBC!!!!)

+As this is an entirely new site, I do not have any demographic data about the expected users.
+Once the site is in use data will be collected and demographic assumptions will be revised.
+The colour scheme could then be changed if it was felt necessary.

+### Typography
+Blah

+### Imagery
+Talk about no real images to keep it clean, and use of font awesome

+### Wireframes
+LEAVE THIS BIT FOR NOW

+## Features

+### Existing Features

+### Features Left to Implement
+MAKE THIS BIT BULLET POINTS
 For this project I had to be very careful to keep the scope as tight as possible since there was a large amount of legal research, algorithms and architecture to carry out.
 With the limited time available, I had to prioritise.
 I architected the project in an agile way, to ensure that I could come back to it at a later date and add functionality as easily as possible.
 With more time, I would consider adding the following functionality:

 With more time, I would add more jurisdictions with a view to including every jurisdiction across the globe.
 This would take a significant amount of research which would need to be kept up to date each year as tax regimes change across the globe.